agrosner/DBFlow/usage/GettingStarted.md

 ```

 ## Setting Up DBFlow
-To initialize DBFlow, open databases, and begin migrations and creations, place this code in a custom `Application` class (recommended):
+To initialize DBFlow, place this code in a custom `Application` class (recommended):

 ```java